-Since the demise of the Soviet Union in 1992, the Kyrgyz Republic has undergone an extensive economic liberalization program and rapid privatization.
+Since gaining independence in 1991, the Kyrgyz Republic has undergone an extensive economic liberalization program and rapid privatization.
 However, the development of this landlocked and mountainous country is constrained by inadequate infrastructure, underdeveloped remote regions, and a shortage of qualified workers.
 Agriculture, trade, and gold production have become the Kyrgyz Republic's dominant economic sectors.
-The agricultural sector accounts for 22 percent of the country’s GDP and employs about half of the working population.
-A third of the country’s $7.4 billion GDP depends on remittances, making the country vulnerable to microeconomic shocks.
+The agricultural sector accounts for approximately a quarter of the country’s GDP and employs about half of the working population.
+A third of the country’s GDP depends on remittances, making the country vulnerable to microeconomic shocks.

 The number of microfinance organizations increased rapidly until mid-2012 when action was taken by the regulator, the National Bank of the Kyrgyz Republic, to regulate the boom in the small loans sector.
-While most microfinance institutions have a strong focus in Bishkek and other urban areas, the First MicroCredit Company, Kyrgyz Republic (FMCC-K), targets rural areas in accordance with its mandate to serve clients who do not have access to financial services.
+While most microfinance institutions have a strong focus in the capital city of Bishkek and other urban areas, FMCC targets rural areas in accordance with its mandate to serve clients who do not have access to financial services.

-FMCC-K was established in 2006 to provide microfinance facilities in the rural mountainous areas of the Osh and Naryn provinces, which suffer from some of the highest poverty rates in the country.
-Despite the difficulties of operating in the mountainous region and amid economic hardship, FMCC-K has now grown its network to 13 branches, and serves more than 14,000 clients, with over 90 percent in rural areas.
-FMCC-K is now the largest microfinance provider in the southern region of the Kyrgyz Republic, accounting for 5 percent of the microfinance market.
+FMCC was established in 2006 to provide microfinance facilities in the rural mountainous areas of the Osh and Naryn provinces, which suffer from some of the highest poverty rates in the country.
+Despite the difficulties of operating in the mountainous region and amid economic hardship, FMCC has now grown its network to 13 branches, and serves more than 14,000 clients, with over 90 percent in rural areas.
+FMCC is now the largest microfinance provider in the southern region of the Kyrgyz Republic.

 FMCC’s activities focus on providing loans, approximately two thirds of which are in the livestock and agricultural sector reflecting the macroeconomic characteristics of the country.
 The loan portfolio has grown rapidly, with financing provided for animal husbandry, trading and enterprise activities, housing improvement and education, as well as agricultural inputs for growing cotton, potatoes, vegetables, wheat.
 Loans have also been extended to SMEs, which are generally involved in trade, manufacturing and service activities to enable clients to increase working capital, acquire fixed assets and develop or renovate business premises.
 Women represent 44 percent of FMCC’s borrowers.